');

 About Colony, OK

-Colony is a small community in Oklahoma with a population of 156 residents.
-The median household income is $39,516 per year, which is below the national average.
-The median age in Colony is 63.1 years.
+Colony is a small community located in Oklahoma with a population of 156 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $39,516 per year, which is 47% below the national median of $75,149.
+The median age of 63.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Colony Ranks in Oklahoma